spacelift-io/user-documentation/docs/product/privacy.md

 ## 4. How do we handle your social logins?

 Our offer you the ability to register and login using your third party social media account details (like your GitHub login).
 Where you choose to do this, we will receive certain profile information about you from your social media provider.
-The profile Information we receive may vary depending on the social media provider concerned, but will often include your name, e-mail address, organization membership, profile picture as well as other information you choose to make public. &#x20;
+The profile Information we receive may vary depending on the social media provider concerned, but will often include your name, e-mail address, organization membership, profile picture as well as other information you choose to make public.

 We will use the information we receive only for the purposes that are described in this privacy policy or that are otherwise made clear to you on the site.
 Please note that we do not control, and are not responsible for, other uses of your personal information by your third party social media provider.
-We recommend that you review their privacy policy to understand how they collect, use and share your personal information, and how you can set your privacy preferences on their sites and apps. &#x20;
+We recommend that you review their privacy policy to understand how they collect, use and share your personal information, and how you can set your privacy preferences on their sites and apps.

 ## 5. Is your information transferred internationally?

 Our servers are located in Ireland.
-If you are accessing our site from outside, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may [share your personal information](privacy.md#2-will-your-information-be-shared-with-anyone), in and other countries.&#x20;
+If you are accessing our site from outside, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may [share your personal information](privacy.md#2-will-your-information-be-shared-with-anyone), in and other countries.

 If you are a resident in the European Economic Area, then these countries may not have data protection or other laws as comprehensive as those in your country.
 We will however take all necessary measures to protect your personal information in accordance with this privacy policy and applicable law.